When doing business as yourself, it can be hard to know where lines need to be drawn between your personal life and your business.

 In the freelancing world, your personality, voice, and uniqueness are the things that will make you stand out.
 A lot of people like to do your type of business with a familiar face.

-You are also permitted to push the envelope when it comes to your digital presence.
+As a business owner, you are also permitted to push the envelope when it comes to your digital presence.
 You get to interact with people online as a living, breathing person, and not the collective “we” of a larger business.

 What Does Your Client Prefer